 Firms should speak to regulators in EEA jurisdictions where their clients are based, and have regard to the relevant national law in those jurisdictions.
 For example, if you intend to rely on reverse solicitation to service existing EEA-based customers without local authorisation, we strongly encourage you to seek legal advice on your plans and understand the national law in each Member State in which you conduct business, to ensure this is permitted in the relevant country and how this impacts your no-deal planning.
 You should also bear in mind that national regimes may change over time and this could affect your business model in the future.

-Firms should also be aware that in the event of a Brexit with no implementation period agreed, some EEA regulators have put forward proposals to temporarily allow the continuation of some investment activities for UK firms that are currently passporting in to those jurisdictions.
+Firms should also be aware that in the event of a no-deal Brexit, some EEA regulators have put forward proposals to temporarily allow the continuation of some investment activities for UK firms that are currently passporting in to those jurisdictions.

 In all cases, firms should consider the legal position carefully, seeking advice where appropriate.